MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

 ### -WindowsInformationProtectionNetworkLearningSummaries
 The windows information protection network learning summaries.
-To construct, see NOTES section for WINDOWSINFORMATIONPROTECTIONNETWORKLEARNINGSUMMARIES properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for WINDOWSINFORMATIONPROTECTIONNETWORKLEARNINGSUMMARIES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphWindowsInformationProtectionNetworkLearningSummary[]